timosalm/python-hello-world-workshop-example/README.md

 # Python Hello World

-Basic example for a python application that exposes a hello world REST API.
+Basic example of a python application that exposes a hello world REST API.